 - Bank Statements, showing January and December cash balances (we need to tie out your cash… show me money in the movies, follow the money in accounting)

 - New Loans, Paid Loans, to and from the Company

-If income statements and balance sheets don’t appeal to you, or if you are looking for a way to provide this information in a digital form, please use this link-
+If income statements and balance sheets don’t appeal to you, or if you are looking for a way to provide this information in a digital form, please use these various avenues-

 We need a listing of any assets that you purchased including a description, dates, amounts and business use percentage if not 100%.
 Some things we can expense immediately since they are below the $2,500 de minimis safe harbor limits.
 Others we can deduct in full under Section 179 or using Bonus Depreciation.
 Others must be depreciated over time.